Creating content is expensive, and there is a tremendous amount of competition for attention.

 For example, if we sort a search for ‘marketing’ by the Evergreen Score, we get the following top posts.

-This indicates that marketing guides and statistics posts may both be evergreen, probably because they are referenceable.
-These results reinforce our idea to create a guide.
+This indicates that marketing guides and statistics posts may both be evergreen, probably because they are able to be referenced.
+These results reinforce our theory that creating content in guide format will set our content up for success.

 5. Identify Influential Sites For Content In Your Industry